davidtchiu/davidtchiu.github.io/teaching/cs475/tut1.vscode/index.md

     Hello world 9 of 10!
     ```

-4. If you see this output, then you just ran your first C program!
+4. If you see this output, then you just ran your first C program for this class!
 Hopefully this gives you a clear idea about how C development will work in this class.

 #### Makefiles: Multi-File Compiling